Where leaders make themselves

 Colleges, Programs, and Degrees:

-Geographic Diversity: 36 US states and 50 countries represented
+Geographic Diversity: 40 states and 36 countries represented

 International Student Services: International student orientation and special activities, including outings in Boston and traditional Thanksgiving dinner with Colleges of the Fenway; support services include cultural adjustment, immigration advising, writing, and course-specific tutors, technology training, and career eduation.
 Part-time paid campus work positions are available for international students.